EuanRW/testing-practice/README.md

 - Clone Github repo down.
 - Run `npm i` to install depenencies.
 - Run `npm run test` to start dev server.

+## Useful things to remember
+- The ts-node npm package allows you to run typescript code without having to compile it.